mfhepp/tinyswr/README.md

 Hannes Hiller (DL9SCO).

 I changed the values of certain components, modified the LED array, and designed an SMD PCB so that it is easier to assemble.

+The PCB can be [ordered from OSH Park at a very fair price](https://oshpark.com/shared_projects/kZaRTLlD) (as of writing: USD 2.30 for three boards including shipment to Germany).

 ## Circuit Description ##
 The circuit uses a standard Bruene bridge as a directional coupler, but with a resistive voltage divider (R1 - R3).